jeffThompson/ChanceAndRandomness/Activities/2-InstructionDrawings.md

 5. Repeat across entire grid

 **POINTS ON TYPE**
-For the next few exercises, you'll write your own instructions for something to do with a set of points.
+*Next, you'll write your own instructions for something to do with a set of points:*

 1. On a piece of scratch paper (or your computer), write down a set of simple instructions that can be carried out on a set of points
 2. When ready, start carrying out your instructions using the points provided